bertt/pg2i3s/README.md

 Tools for converting 3D geometries (like buildings) from PostGIS to I3S Scene Layer Package file.

+See [multipatch2slpk.md](multipatch2slpk.md) for initial experiment creating slpk file from multipatch features using ArcGIS Pro.

 ## Disclaimer

 At the moment, this project really does nothing.
 Developers are welcome to contribute and get this project started.